Originally published June 16, 2020, updated October 21, 2021

 Every customer buying from a distributor is likely to have a different hierarchical corporate structure involving various account holders, purchasing roles, and other approval authorities.
 Look for a website that can accommodate customers with multiple businesses, offices, departments, and teams.

 Distributors tend to have many types of customers: small, large, and everything in-between.
-As a result, they need a website that accommodates every customer’s ordering and checkout preferences which includes unique payment, shipping, and order approval configurations.
+As a result, they need a website that accommodates every customer’s ordering and checkout preferences which include unique payment, shipping, and order approval configurations.

 Back-end features of a good website for distributors